Alert: The risk of West Nile virus in Hamilton is LOW

 Catch basin treatment dates in Hamilton

-The following table provides the number of larvicide applications year-over-year.
+This table provides the number of larvicide applications year-over-year for the previous 5 years.
 The catch basin colour shows up as a painted dot on the city street catch basins when they receive a treatment.
 A 4th round of treatment is applied based on a rise in positive mosquito results.

 July 30 - August 7

 |August 24 - September 7||August 8 - August 29||July 23 - August 16||July 29 - August 9||July 24 - August 14||August 6 - August 27||Aug 1 - Aug 31||

 |4||None applied||None applied||None applied||August 16 - September 19